-Contains information about the financial services Australian Retirement Trust Pty Ltd (ABN 88 010 720 849 AFSL No. 228975) provides and will help you decide whether to use these services.
-Visit australianretirementtrust.com.au/fsg or contact us for a copy.
+Our FSG contains information about the financial services we provide.
+It's designed to help you decide whether to use any of our financial services and is available at art.com.au/fsg or you can contact us for a copy.